A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids

-where \yo{$\Sigma$ is defined in Appendix \ref{Amat}.} \end{prop} \yo{The proof follows directly from the KYP Lemma \cite{khalil2014}.}
+where {$\Sigma$ is defined in Appendix \ref{Amat}.} \end{prop} {The proof follows directly from the KYP Lemma \cite{khalil2014}.}

-\begin{rmk} \yo{A possible approach to tune the \ic{controller} parameters \ic{is to choose first $k_p, \underline{n}_q, c_{p}, c_{I}, \lambda_{P}, \lambda_{I}$ based on approaches used in more conventional double loop designs and then adjust $k_{I}$ so as to satisfy the passivity property (discussed in more detail in section \ref{resultspass}).} This \ilc{approach} was followed in various benchmark examples discussed in section \ref{resultspass} where the passivity property is satisfied.} \end{rmk}
+\begin{rmk} A possible approach to tune the {controller} parameters is to first choose $k_p, \underline{n}_q, c_{p}, c_{I}, \lambda_{P}, \lambda_{I}$ and then adjust $k_{I}$ so that the passivity condition \eqref{lmii} is satisfied (discussed in more detail in section \ref{resultspass}).
+This approach was followed in various benchmark examples discussed in section \ref{resultspass} where the passivity property is satisfied. \end{rmk}